joshtynjala/getset.lua/readme.md

 ### getset.defineProperty( table, key, descriptor )

-Defines a getter and setter on a table for a specific key.
+Defines a getter and a setter on a table for a specific key.
 Both are optional.

 ### getset.preventExtensions( table )